cs207-project-erin-bruce-will/cs207-FinalProject/README.md

 ```
 cs207-FinalProject/
              README.md (The current user's guide)
-			 various hooks (travis.yml and so on)
+			 autodiff.py (The key class and functions)
 			 docs/
                   READMEs from various milestones
-             code/
-                  autodiff.py (The key class and functions)
 			 tests/
-				various unit an integration tests
+				various unit and integration tests
+			 various hooks for pytest and travis
 ```
 * Currently, you can install our package from GitHub.